-Institutional depth

-The extent to which local government is formally autonomous and can choose the tasks they want to perform

-Additional coding instructions: Whether a municipality is responsible for, the different tasks and/or has the financial resources is not the question here.
+Institutional depth The extent to which 0-3 local government is formally autonomous and can choose the tasks they want to perform 0 local authorities can only perform mandated tasks 1 local authorities can choose from a very narrow, predefined scope of tasks 2 local authorities are explicitly autonomous and can Additional coding instructions: Whether a municipality is responsible for, the different tasks and/or has the financial resources is not the question here.
 Indeed, the coding has to comply with the legal framework in the respective countries.
-This means that the coding refers to the status of local government according to the constitution and other relevant legislation; if there are deeply contradictory regulations, this should be reflected in the coding and also mentioned in the notes.
+This means that the coding refers to the status of local government according to the constitution and other relevant legislation; if there are deeply contradictory regulations, this should be reflected in the coding and also mentioned in the notes. choose from a wide scope of predefined tasks 3 local authorities are free to take on any new tasks (residual competencies) not assigned to other levels of government